top of page

 Vegetable tanning is history's longest standing process for turning animal hides into usable leather.

-Using extracts from oak bark and other plants, it creates a tough, hardwearing product with many unique properties, unlike anything else.
+Using extracts from oak bark and other plants, it creates a tough, hardwearing product with many unique properties.

 Mass manufactured leather goods are cut, not with a knife, but with a hydraulic press and die.